 This is a course in the history of art and architecture around the world.
 It is divided into time lines so that one can see what was happening simultaneously in various cultures during any given era.

 The great joy of history is touching the lives of past people, and finding how like us they truly were.
 One of the strongest ties we share as humans is the creation of art.
-From time beyond all memory, the art on cave walls tells us emphatically that these images were created by fellow humans who saw their world and created symbols to represent it, symbols that were not the things themselves, but representations, abstract thought transferred to two-dimensional reality.
+From time beyond all memory, the art on cave walls tells us emphatically that these images were created by fellow humans who saw their world and created symbols to represent it.
+These symbols were not the things themselves, but representations, abstract thought transferred to two-dimensional reality.

-Art and history are linked because when we started making art, we started becoming truly human.
+Art and history are linked because when man started making art, we started becoming truly human.
 In fact, one geneticist has proposed the theory that a genetic mutation occurred some fifty to sixty thousand years ago which gave us the ability to think abstractly, after which we began to paint the walls of caves.
 His theory is new and unproved, but fascinating.